As an employer, you should make sure hybrid working works well for both your staff and the organisation.

 - health, safety and wellbeing when working from home

-- working safely during coronavirus (COVID-19)
+- keeping the workplace safe during coronavirus (COVID-19)

 - employer's responsibilities on the Health and Safety Executive website